Handyman Liability Insurance in California: What You Need to Know

 To qualify for a contractor's license in California, you must:

-3. Submit proof of insurance and bond: general liability, workers’ comp (if applicable), and a $25,000 surety bond.
+Provide proof of insurance and bond: including general liability insurance, workers' compensation insurance (if applicable), and a $25,000 surety bond.

-5. Register locally: Some cities (like Los Angeles) require a business tax certificate in addition to state licensing.
+Register locally: Certain cities, such as Los Angeles, require obtaining a business tax certificate in addition to the state contractor license.

 Why Handyman Liability Insurance Matters